piyal21/RAG-Projects/README.md

    - Description: This FLASK API accepts a user query and returns an answer generated from the most relevant context in the document using a RAG (Retrieval-Augmented Generation) pipeline.

 5. Evaluation Metrics
-  - Groundness score is calculated in the [Rag-_evaluation.ipynb] file
+  - Groundness score is calculated in the [Rag_evaluation.ipynb] file